-For students in certificate programs that are less than 24 credits, academic progress will be evaluated at the end of every payment period.
+For students enrolled in eligible certificate programs that require fewer than 24 credits, academic progress is evaluated at the end of every payment period.
+For all other students, SAP is evaluated annually after grades are finalized for the spring semester.